 2.6.2.
 Status of pending bills of FCI of the previous year(s) and the reasons for pendency There is no outstanding amount pending with the State for payment to FCI for the previous year.
 2.6.3 Timelines for liquidating the pending bills of previous year(s) There is no outstanding amount pending with the State for payment to FCI for the previous year.
 2.6.4 Whether meetings are held regularly in the last week of the month by the District Nodal Officers with FCI as per guidelines dated 10.02.2010 to resolve the issues relating to lifting, quality of food grains and payment of bills.
 Deputy Director.
 Education is designated as the Nodal Officer.
 Directions have been given to the District Authorities to conduct regular meetings with FCI.
 2.6.5.
 Whether the District Nodal Officers are submitting the report of such meeting to State Head quarter by 7th of next month Yes 2.6.6 Status of monthly meetings by the District Nodal Officer with the FCI Directions have been given to the District Authorities to conduct regular meetings with FCI.
 Reports from District authorities show that a minimum of two meetings each in a district have taken place so far during the current year.
-2.6.7 The process of reconciliation of payment with the concerned offices of FCI Directions were given to the Deputy Directors of education to make payment on the same day of receipt of bill from the FCI .It has also been instructed to carry out regular reconciliation of the figures with the concerned offices of FCI and report the situation to the State Office.
+2.6.7 The process of reconciliation of payment with the concerned offices of FCI Directions were given to the Deputy Directors of education to make payment on the same day of receipt of bill from the FCI.
+It has also been instructed to carry out regular reconciliation of the figures with the concerned offices of FCI and report the situation to the State Office.
 2.6.8 Relevant issues regarding payment to FCI No relevant issues prevail.
 Director of Public Instruction (Director, MDM, Kerala) holds regular meetings with all the Deputy Directors of Education.
 The Deputy Directors report that there occurs no delay on their part in disbursing the cost of rice to FCI.
 2.6.8 Whether there is any delay in payment of cost of food groups to FCI and steps taken to rectify the same Directions were given to the Deputy Directors of education to pay the same to the FCI on the same day of receipt of bill from the FCI.
 FCI has so far not complained about any delay in getting the funds from the Education Department.
-2.7 Cook-cum-helpers 2.7.1 Whether the State follows the norms prescribed by MHRD for the engagement of cook-cum-helpers or it has its own norms Yes 2.7.2.
+2.7 Cook-cum-helpers 2.7.1 Whether the State follows the norms prescribed by MHRD for the engagement of cook-cum-helpers or it has its own norms State is following its own norms.

+2.7.2.
 In case, the State follows different norms, the details of norms followed may be indicated As per State Norms, one cook is engaged for every 500 students.
 Proposals are before the Government to revise the norms and to appoint one cook for every 250 students in a school.
-In such case, 1210 number of cooks (over and above PAB approval for 2017-18) will be required additionally.
-2.7.3 Is there any difference in the number of cook-cum-helpers eligible for engagement as per norms and the CCH actually engaged Yes.
-As per State Norms, a total number of 14554 cooks are to be engaged.
-However 14373 cook cum helpers are currently being engaged in the State.
+2.7.3 Is there any difference in the number of cook-cum-helpers eligible for engagement as per norms and the CCH actually engaged No. But considering the strength sanctioned by MHRD as per the request of State, there is difference.
+In place of the sanctioned number of 17673, only 14389 are engaged.
 2.7.4 System and mode of payment, of honorarium to cook-cum-helpers and Implementing agencies viz.
-NGOs / SHGs / Trust / Centralized kitchens etc Remuneration to cooks is e-transferred directly to their bank accounts concerned 2.7.5 Whether the CCH were paid on monthly basis Yes, they are paid on monthly basis.
+NGOs / SHGs / Trust / Centralized kitchens etc Honorarium to cooks is e-transferred directly to their bank accounts concerned 2.7.5 Whether the CCH were paid on monthly basis Yes, they are paid on monthly basis.